-State (noun): a sovereign political power or community; the condition of a person or thing, as with respect to circumstances or attributes: a state of health; status, rank, or position in life; station: "He dresses in a manner befitting his state."
+State (noun): a sovereign political power or community; the condition of a person or thing, as with respect to circumstances or attributes; station.

 Stereotype (noun): a set of inaccurate, simplistic generalizations about a group that allows others to categorize them and treat them accordingly.